richlegrand/dash/README.md

 ## Benchmarks

 __TLDR: WebSockets are faster__, up to 3x faster than using HTTP requests for component updates.
 That's the biggest takeaway here.
 A Dash server that uses WebSockets for component updates is significantly faster.
+So you might consider using dash_devices for no other reason than it runs significantly faster than normal Dash.

 How long does it take for a client to send a component update and receive a response from the server?
 This "round-trip" time or "server latency" captures an important performance metric for the server, and it's what we measured.